Nobunari Oda: 2010–2014

-Post–competitive career
+Initial retirement: 2014–2017

 After his eligible figure skating career, Oda became a professional skater and a TV personality.
 He voiced himself for a cameo appearance in the 2016 figure skating anime series Yuri on Ice.
+A recurring cast member at the annual touring ice show Fantasy on Ice, Oda performed a live music version of his short program "Storm" from the 2010–11 season in collaboration with the Yoshida Brothers during the 2016 version.

-In October 2017, Oda announced a desire to retire from official competitions, considering the 2017 Japan Open as the final one.
+Oda would announce a desire to retire from official competitions in October 2017, considering the 2017 Japan Open as the final one.
 At the Japan Open, he executed a quadruple toe loop-triple toe loop jump combination and a second quadruple toe loop jump with positive grades of execution.

-Oda is also a recurring cast member at the annual touring ice show Fantasy on Ice.
-In the 2016 edition of the show he performed a live music version of his short program "Storm" from the 2010–11 season in collaboration with the Yoshida Brothers.
+In 2017, 2019 and 2021 he appeared in the new, innovative cross-genre ice show Hyoen, starring his peer Daisuke Takahashi.